Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

 \subsubsection{Forgery Detection and Verification Phase}

-\looseness-1 Each $\bs$ has access to the authenticated distributed cold storage that records all $SIB$ messages and aggregated signatures.
-Upon detecting or suspecting forgery, a $\bs$ initiates the proof-of-forgery protocol with the other $t$ participating signers, as illustrated in Fig.~\ref{fig:forgery}.
-For a suspected forged signature $\sigma'_{\bs}$ on a $SIB_1$ message, the $\beta$ participating signers identify the message index $\mathrm{j}$ from the cold storage log and reveal their corresponding preprocessing nonces $(\hat{e}_{i,\mathrm{j}}, \hat{d}_{i,\mathrm{j}})$ for $i = 1, \dots, \beta$.
+Each BS has access to the authenticated distributed cold storage that records all $SIB$ messages and aggregated signatures.
+Upon suspecting forgery, a BS initiates the PoF protocol with the other $t$ participating signers, as illustrated in Figure~\ref{fig:forgery}.
+For a suspected forged signature $\sigma'_{\bs}$ on a SIB1 message, the $\beta$ participating signers identify the message index $\mathrm{j}$ from the cold storage log and reveal their corresponding preprocessing nonces $(\hat{e}_{i,\mathrm{j}}, \hat{d}_{i,\mathrm{j}})$ for $i = 1, \dots, \beta$.
 They invoke $\borg.\pof$ (Algorithm~\ref{Alg:HITFSS4}) to reconstruct $R_j$ and evaluate the validity of $\sigma'_{\bs}$.
-Forgery verification is performed by the $\amf$ using $\borg.\fverify$.
-Upon receiving the proof $\pi$ from the signing $\bs$s, the $\amf$ verifies the identities and public keys of the involved $\bs$s, reconstructs $R_j$ from $\pi$, and compares it with $R_j'$ in $\sigma'_{\bs}$.
-A mismatch indicates a breach in the security of the authentication system and provably confirms that the underlying security assumption (i.e., ECDLP) has been broken, prompting the $\amf$ and the core network to halt the system.
+Forgery verification is performed by the AMF using $\borg.\fverify$.
+Upon receiving the proof $\pi$ from the signing BSs, the AMF verifies the identities and public keys of the involved BSs, reconstructs $R_j$ from $\pi$, and compares it with $R_j'$ in $\sigma'_{\bs}$.
+A mismatch indicates a breach in the security of the authentication system and provably confirms that the underlying security assumption (i.e., ECDLP) has been broken, prompting a scoped, policy-gated response rather than an indiscriminate shutdown: the AMF isolates and re-keys the implicated $(t,n)$ signing group, while UEs fall back to scanning for alternative authenticated BSs per the configurable behavior of Section~\ref{subsec:authfailact}, preserving availability.